Liberty Station, San Diego: Rock Church

-Rock Church, a non-denominational, evangelical Christian megachurch, was constructed in 2005 and opened in 2007.
+Rock Church, a nondenominational, evangelical megachurch, was constructed in 2005 and opened in 2007.
 It occupies the site of the former Technical Training Center at Service School Command San Diego (Building 94, constructed 1969).
 The building houses new Christian education facilities, office space, and a 3,500 seat worship center, making it one of the largest auditoriums in Southern California.
 The church currently averages 12,000 in attendance per week, making it the largest church in San Diego.
 Adjacent to the church is the Rock Academy, a private Christian school serving students from pre-kindergarten through twelfth grade.

-In May 2012 the San Diego County Grand Jury issued a report concluding that the church's location in an area designated for education use is inappropriate, and recommending that the city "Suspend the current Conditional Use Permit for the Rock Academy and Church pending a review for compliance and compatibility with the NTC Precise Plan and Local Coastal Program report (September 2001) and determine the Church’s appropriateness for that area."
+In May 2012, the San Diego County Grand Jury issued a report concluding that the church's location in an area designated for education use is inappropriate, and recommending that the city "Suspend the current Conditional Use Permit for the Rock Academy and Church pending a review for compliance and compatibility with the NTC Precise Plan and Local Coastal Program report (September 2001) and determine the Church’s appropriateness for that area."
 However, in August the mayor said he would not suspend the church's permit, describing the proposed suspension as "unreasonable".